 What to Expect from Surgery to Expose & Bracket an Impacted Tooth:

 The surgery to expose and bracket an impacted tooth is a very straight forward surgical procedure that is performed in the oral surgeon’s office.
 For the majority of patients, it is performed by using laughing gas and a local anesthesia, but can also be performed under I.V. sedation if the patient desires to be completely asleep.
 However, I.V. sedation is typically not necessary as this is a fairly simple procedure.
-It typically takes about 75 minutes to complete the procedure if one tooth is being exposed and bracketed, and around 105 minutes if both sides require treatment.
+It typically takes about 60 minutes to complete the procedure if one tooth is being exposed and bracketed, and around 90 minutes if both sides require treatment.
 If the procedure only requires exposing the tooth with no bracketing, the time required will be cut in half.
 These issues will be discussed in detail at your preoperative consultation with your doctor.
-You can also refer to the Pre-operative Instructions for more information.
+You can also refer to the Pre-operative Instructions page for more information.

 You can expect a limited amount of bleeding from the surgical sites once the surgery is complete.
 Although there will likely be some discomfort experienced after surgery at the surgical sites, most patients find Tylenol or Advil to be sufficient to manage any pain they are experiencing.
 Swelling from holding the lip up to visualize the surgical site can be minimized by applying ice packs after the surgery.
-Bruising is uncommon.
-We initially recommend a soft, bland diet at first, but you may resume your normal diet as soon as you feel comfortable chewing.
-To avoid irritating the surgical site, we advise that you avoid sharp food items like crackers and chips since they might end up jabbing the wound during the healing process.
+We initially recommend a soft, cold temperature, bland diet at first, but you may resume your normal diet as soon as you feel comfortable chewing.
+To avoid irritating the surgical site, we advise that you avoid sharp food items like crackers and chips to avoid injuring the wound during the healing process.